chris-short/devopsish.com/content/subscribe/index.md

 +++

-DevOps'ish is a weekly newsletter covering DevOps, Cloud Native, Open Source, industry news, and the 'ish between by open source contributor, DevOps veteran, and CNCF Ambassador [Chris Short](https://chrisshort.net/).
+DevOps'ish is a weekly newsletter assembled by open source professional, DevOps leader, and Cloud Native Computing Foundation (CNCF) Ambassador [Chris Short](https://chrisshort.net/).
 DevOps'ish is grateful to have readers from across the globe and several Fortune 100 organizations.

+Every week DevOps'ish is sent to discerning developers, DevOps professionals, SREs, venture capitalists, C-suite executives, and readers across the globe.
+[Some of the brightest minds in the industry](/praise/) are reading DevOps'ish and you should too.
+Subscribe today!

 {{< what-is-devops >}}